d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 boxes[250, 250, 0, :]
 ```

-In order to describe all anchor boxes centered on one pixel in the image, we first define the `show_bboxes` function to draw multiple bounding boxes on the image.
+In order to show all the anchor boxes centered on one pixel in the image,
+we define the following `show_bboxes` function to draw multiple bounding boxes on the image.

 ```{.python .input}
 #@tab all